 Context: The Core LT CCM applies a flow-based approach with multiple scenarios on a yearly and a monthly level for the calculation of flow-based parameters.
-ACER supports the application of a flow-based approach, as this approach is in line with the Commission Regulation (EU) 2016/1719 establishing a guideline on forward capacity allocation (FCA Regulation management (CACM Regulation)3.
+ACER supports the application of a flow-based approach, as this approach is in line with the Commission Regulation (EU) 2016/1719 establishing a guideline on forward capacity allocation (FCA Regulation and the Commission Regulation (EU) 2015/1222 establishing a guideline on capacity allocation and congestion management (CACM Regulation)3.
 In ACER's view, a flow-based approach is appropriate for meshed networks such as the Core CCR and consistent with the approach applied in Core Day-Ahead (DA) CCM.
 Most importantly, ACER understands that all efforts of the Core TSOs to implement the coordinated Net Transfer Capacities (cNTC) approach in Core CCR have failed, as the TSOs could not to agree how to split the interdependent cross-zonal capacities among different bidding zone borders.
 In case of flow-based approach, such a split is not necessary, since the flow-based allocation determines the volume of allocated capacities per each border based on maximisation of economic surplus.